zonneplan/KiBot/README.md

         - `dnf_filter`: [string|list(string)=''] Name of the filter to mark components as not fitted.
                         A short-cut to use for simple cases where a variant is an overkill.
         - `drill_marks`: [string='full'] What to use to indicate the drill places, can be none, small or full (for real scale).
+        - `hide_excluded`: [boolean=false] Hide components in the Fab layer that are marked as excluded by a variant.
         - `mirror`: [boolean=false] Print mirrored (X axis inverted).
 ONLY for KiCad 6.
         - `monochrome`: [boolean=false] Print in black and white.
         - `output`: [string='%f-%i%v.%x'] Filename for the output PDF (%i=layers, %x=pdf).
 Affected by global options.